In this article you will learn …

 - Draw the room with a cathedral ceiling, a straight roof, or a mildly angled one

 The more you let yourself dream during this initial stage, the more you’ll find yourself honing in on the patio/deck enclosure that will be ideal for you.
+Once you have an idea of the design you want, schedule your free in-home estimate with Patio Enclosures.

 A Few Things to Consider

 When it comes time to choose your furniture, you’ll need to decide who will want to use your new sunroom and for what activities.
 Next, give each of those activities a number in order of importance, and then set aside areas of the room for them.
 Get out that pad and pencil again and start sketching.
-See Patio Enclosures’ detailed page on furniture to plan your sunroom’s furniture design, as well as tips on other subjects, such as your color palette, budget, and floor plan.
+See Patio Enclosures’ detailed page on furniture to plan your sunroom’s furniture design, as well as tips on other subjects, including your color palette, budget, and floor plan.

 Once you’ve enclosed your patio or deck with the method of your choice, you’ll have created a brand new room addition for your living space, one that may just become your go-to retreat for carefree rest, play, and rejuvenation.